Sergio-prog/Sergio-prog/README.md

 - 👋 Hi, I’m @Sergio-prog
-- 👀 I’m interested in Unity
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me in Discord:

 <!---
 Sergio-prog/Sergio-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.